LamDuyNg/Lane-Detection-Application/README.md

 ## Setup Instructions
 1. Clone the repository.
 2. Install required libraries (CV2 and NumPy)
+3. Optional:
-3. Uncommand the video process part if you want to detect lane from a video.
-Uncommand the image process part if you want to detect lane from an image
+   - Uncommand the video process part to detect lanes from a video.
+   - Uncommand the image process part to detect a lane from an image
-4. Run `Lan_detection.py` to execute .
+5. Run `Lan_detection.py` to execute.